cporter/ilt_selector/README.md

 Chooses ILTs based on the following criteria:

 - Do not allow repeats within a four year window
+- Make sure qualifying matches can finish on time assuming the following:
+  - 5 matches per team
+  - 5 minute match times
+  - Qualifying matches start at 10:30
+  - One hour lunch break
+  - Qualifying matches end at 3:30
-- Minimize driving distance for all teams
+- Minimize driving distance for the region as a whole
-- Allow for a small league (O) that must be in a group of three

 Usage: `python3 ilt-selector.py`